Local Electricity Bill

 Groups Affected

-- Existing Electricity Suppliers: May face increased competition from new local suppliers.
+- Existing Electricity Suppliers: May face increased competition from local generators.

 Powered by nyModel